Scifiler-sys/Selenium/AutoOrg/readme.md

-# Projects
+# Project description
-* Automatically adding people to your organization
+* Are you like me?
+Tired of adding people in your organization especially when you have more that 20 ppl to add?
+* Well here comes the bot!
+It will add all the username you specified in an excel sheet for you
+* Just provide your credentials!n

 # Setup process
 1. You need to edit the excel sheet in Data folder to add in the github usernames you need to add